How to configure Edge Services Web Application Firewall

 -

 Make edits to the filters as required.
-Remember, you cannot add more than one filter of each type (maximum of one path regex and one HTTP method filter per exclusion).
+You cannot add more than one filter of each type (maximum of one path regex and one HTTP method filter per exclusion).

 -